pchanda/TinkerML/_posts/2021-04-15-Roberta-FineTuning-for-Classification.md

 categories: ['DeepLearning','Pytorch','NLP', 'Huggingface', 'BERT']
 ---

-An example to show how we can use Huggingface Roberta Model for fine-tuning a classification task based on a pre-trained model.
+An example to show how we can use Huggingface Roberta Model for fine-tuning a classification task starting from a pre-trained model.
 The task involves binary classification of smiles representation of molecules.

 ```python
 import os